-- Reduce the per-capita fatal and injury crash rate, in communities with a traffic safety group to five percent below the 2002 statewide rate of one crash per 184 persons, resulting in a rate of one crash per 193 persons by December 31, 2011. - Maintain or increase the number of local transportation safety committees in Oregon from 54 in 2008 to 54 or above by December 31, 2011. - Maintain or increase the number of active Safe Community programs by December 31, 2011.
-(As of federal fiscal year 2009, there were nine Safe Community programs in Oregon: Baker County, Clackamas County, Grant County, Harney County, Jackson County, Malheur County, Umatilla County, Union County, City of Gresham, and City of Portland.) - Increase the number of documented neighborhood associations addressing traffic safety from 130 in 2008 to 140 by December 31, 2011.
+- Reduce the per-capita fatal and injury crash rate in communities with a traffic safety group to five percent below the 2002 statewide rate of one crash per 184 persons, resulting in a rate of one crash per 193 persons by December 31, 2012. - Maintain or increase the number of local transportation safety committees in Oregon from 54 in 2009 to 54 or above by December 31, 2012. - Maintain or increase the number of active Safe Community programs by December 31, 2012.
+(As of federal fiscal year 2010, there were nine Safe Community programs in Oregon: Baker County, Clackamas County, Grant County, Harney County, Jackson County, Malheur County, Umatilla County, Union County, and City of Portland.) - Increase the number of documented neighborhood associations addressing traffic safety from 130 in 2009 to 140 by December 31, 2012.

-- Continue the development and maintenance of Safe Communities Programs, addressing both fatal and injury prevention and cost issues in targeted communities. - Continue Comprehensive Community Traffic Safety Programs, emphasizing projects in targeted communities.
+- Continue the development and maintenance of Safe Communities Programs, addressing both fatal and injury crash prevention and cost issues in targeted communities. - Continue Comprehensive Community Traffic Safety Programs, emphasizing projects in targeted communities.

 - Expand the number of Oregonians who participate in transportation injury prevention at the community level, through projects that create innovative opportunities for citizens to become involved.
 Track these individuals by increasing the number of documented traffic safety groups. - Include region representatives in community-level traffic safety programs by providing opportunity to have substantive input into Safe Community and other projects, including grants management and on-site assistance of local groups. - Provide print materials and technical tools designed to foster community-level approaches to traffic safety issues. - Encourage local level partnerships that cross traditional program, group, and topical divisions through training and hands-on technical assistance provided by both region representatives and centralized offerings.
 Develop activities that act as a catalyst for expanded safety activity. - Evaluate opportunities to increase employer participation in traffic safety programs.
-Implement at least one employer based strategy. - Encourage local innovative approaches to traffic safety that fosters long term local initiatives.
+Implement at least one employer based strategy. - Encourage local innovative approaches to traffic safety that fosters long term local initiatives. - Encourage the development of local transportation safety plans by providing assistance, training, and guidance to local governments and communities.
+Identify and implement ways to improve coordination of safety efforts among local land use, transportation, and EMS/FIR/Law Enforcement plans.